httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 ### Varying Content Based Upon the Request

-If an application uses a request header field to change the response's header fields or content, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the "no-store" cache-control directive defined in {{HTTP-CACHING, Section 5.2.2.5}}) or send the Vary response header field ({{HTTP, Section 12.5.5}}) on all responses from that resource (including the "default" response).
+If an application uses a request header field to change the response's header fields or content, authors should point out that this has implications for caching; in general, such resources need to either make their responses uncacheable (e.g., with the no-store cache directive defined in {{HTTP-CACHING, Section 5.2.2.5}}) or send the Vary response header field ({{HTTP, Section 12.5.5}}) on all responses from that resource (including the "default" response).

 For example, this response: